 Requirements for VistA data storage required by the National Archives and Records Administration approved records schedule found in Record Control Schedule 10-1 dated January 2020

 POLICY.

-It is VA Office of Information and Technology (OIT) policy that all instances of VistA will install National VistA Software.
-At the conclusion of the VistA Standardization Project (2013-2018), it was determined that all currently approved waivers shall remain in effect until each VAMC has transitioned to the new Electronic Health Record Modernization (EHRM) software.
+It is VA policy that all instances of VistA will install National VistA Software.
+At the conclusion of the VistA Standardization Project (2013-2018), all currently approved waivers shall remain in effect until each VAMC has transitioned to the new Electronic Health Record Modernization (EHRM) software.
 All VAMC facilities and their OIT support must adhere to the following regulations regarding software modification:

 Specific VistA instance enhancements to, or modifications of, in part or in whole, are prohibited.